 Volunteers arrive at the Vine church at 2pm and are usually finished by 3:30pm.

-You can volunteer for one day or all seven.
+You can volunteer for one day a week or all three.

 Health and Safety:

 Because the Scottish government has decided to pause shielding, those who are at higher risk can now volunteer for FREE MEALS is they decide to do so and assess they are satisfied with the health and safety measures in place.
 They must be confident that the FREE MEALS service does not present a risk given their personal health condition.
 Here is the latest advice from the Scottish government:

 We will be pausing shielding from 1 August.
 This is because the levels of infection in Scotland are low enough for us to do this.

 This will mean that you can follow the same guidance as the rest of Scotland.
 To stay safe, you should strictly follow physical distancing and hygiene measures.
 From 1 August, we expect that it will be safe enough for you to:

 - return to university or college as part of the phased return to campus